sturmer/friends_ecto_guide/README.md

 This is the project that tracks me reading https://hexdocs.pm/ecto/getting-started.html.

-## Situation @2022-01-05

-Since I migrated the DB to Docker, the Friends DB doesn't exist anymore and needs to be re-created.
-However I haven't figured out yet how to fix psql/redirect the Ecto commands to Docker.
-Preferably, I should be using my own DB and not the salemove one.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed